How to Update Your Fitness Studio Pricing

 Keep it simple

 If you have so many pricing options that it’s hard for you or your staff to explain them in a few sentences, you’ll lose the attention of your client.
 Choice overload can leave your client dissatisfied with the choice they made (aka, “buyer’s remorse”).
-Or, it can even lead to behavioural paralysis, where people are faced with so many choices that they can’t decide (and make no choice at all).
+Or, it can even lead to behavioral paralysis, where people are faced with so many choices that they can’t decide (and make no choice at all).
 When you reduce the number of pricing options available, you also reduce complexity—and increase the chance of a sale.

 Know your value